ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

-Allowing for the common demands of the game, Mr. Wickham was therefore at leisure to talk to Elizabeth, and she was very willing to hear him, though what she chiefly wished to hear she could not hope to be told--the history of his acquaintance with Mr. Darcy.
+Allowing for the common demands of the game, Mr. Wickham was therefore at leisure to talk to Elizabeth, and she was very willing to hear him, though what she chiefly wished to hear she could not hope to be told -- the history of his acquaintance with Mr. Darcy.
 She dared not even mention that gentleman.
 Her curiosity, however, was unexpectedly relieved.
 Mr. Wickham began the subject himself.
 He inquired how far Netherfield was from Meryton; and, after receiving her answer, asked in